 The Motor Pool facility's groundwater monitoring program for the UST area is used to confirm that the current engineered and institutional controls are effective in preventing contamination of the aquifer, and to evaluate continued impacts from historical spills.
 Two shallow Upper Glacial aquifer wells (102-05 and 102-06) are used to monitor for potential contaminant releases from the UST area (Figure 4.5-1).
 Groundwater quality downgradient of Building 423 and Building 326 is monitored using four wells (102-10, 102-11, 102-12, and 102-13).
-The program periodically assesses VOC contamination that resulted from historical vehicle maintenance operations, and to confirm that the current engineered and institutional controls are effective in preventing additional contamination of the aquifer.

-During 2015, the two UST area wells were monitored annually, and the samples were analyzed for VOCs (Table 1-6).
+During 2016, the two UST area wells were monitored annually, and the samples were analyzed for VOCs (Table 1-6).
 The wells were also checked for the presence of floating petroleum hydrocarbons during these sample periods.
 The Building 423/326 area wells were monitored annually, and the samples were analyzed for VOCs.